scraed/CharacteristicGuidanceWebUI/README.md

 This is the official implementation of [Characteristic Guidance: Non-linear Correction for Diffusion Model at Large Guidance Scale](https://arxiv.org/abs/2312.07586).
 We are happy to announce that this work has been accepted by ICML 2024.

 ## News
+We are releasing the [diffusers version](https://colab.research.google.com/drive/1L7Mp3g98o1kTEpt_tAtNcAYpqhfQ3Rl7?usp=sharing) of characteristic guidance for researchers.
+This version includes a simplified implementation, with fewer engineering tricks for stability and acceleration that can hinder readability.
+It features detailed comments to make it easier to understand how characteristic guidance works.

 We release the Turbo version of characteristic guidance.
   - Easier to use: much fewer parameters to choose